 INTRODUCTION:

-Individual farmers generally have little basis by means of which to assess their individual performance.
-Every farm is different a number of different enterprises and generating a variety of different income streams.
+Individual farmers face considerable problems when attempting to compare their individual performance with the performance of other farms: every farm is different, with a number of different enterprises, generating a variety of different income streams.
 However, it is clearly helpful for individual farmers to be able to have some standard against which to judge their performance, to identify areas in which they may be underperforming and aspects of the business that could be improved.
-Benchmarking is an increasingly popular approach in efforts to enable farmers to increase their incomes and levels of productivity or to reduce ecological footprint.
+Benchmarking is an increasingly popular approach in efforts to enable farmers to increase their incomes and levels of productivity or to reduce their ecological footprint (e.g. Mu et al., 2017).
 So farms are often categorised and compared on the basis of typologies.
-For example, in the European FADN/RICA classification, "Specialist COP" (cereals-oilseed-pulses) (also called "cereals" in Britain) or "Specialist other fieldcrops " (also called "mixed-cropping", or in Britain "general-cropping").
-Which categories, being aggregates, contain significant quantities of atypical enterprises.
+For example, in the European FADN/RICA classification, "Specialist COP" (cereals-oilseed-pulses; also called "cereals" in Britain) or "Specialist other field crops" (also called "mixed-cropping", or in Britain "general-cropping").
+These categories, being aggregates, contain significant quantities of atypical enterprises.
 This means that comparisons are aggregates of farms with widely divergent characteristics (in scales of different enterprises), that are not relevant for the comparison being sought.
 For example, there are 30 cattle and 69 sheep on the mean "general-cropping" farm in England.
-Also many farmers may not even know their "type" - or they are close to the cutoff, with unstable typing.
-And, too many may think they are "mixed", because they have for example one sheep.
-This paper introduces the innovation of matching to "farms like mine", matched primarily on land use areas and livestock numbers, in farm survey datasets.
+Also many farmers may not even know their "type" - or are close to the cut-off point between types.
+Furthermore, there is a tendency to assume that a farm is "mixed", where there are small numbers within a particular enterprise (to take an extreme example, a farm with cereal crops and a single sheep is not a mixed farm)..
+To address these issues, this paper introduces the innovation of matching to "farms like mine", where matching is primarily on land use areas and livestock numbers contained in farm survey datasets.
 We thus demonstrate a novel method for the identification of benchmark standards that can provide more relevant and useful standards for farm management decision-making.

 METHODOLOGY:

-A novel method - to get around the problem of where conventional "farm type" categories include substantial production in enterprises that, typically, "my farm" has zero of - is proposed.
-That matches farms to all farms in the comparator group (survey sample), and selects the nearest neighbours in 34 dimensions.
-Including in the matching almost all characteristic enterprises for English farms.
-As well as tenure and geographic proximity.
-Means and other statistics are then calculated - "on-the-fly" so to speak - specifically for that small "peer set".
+In the UK, the Farm Business Survey (FBS) has ten ‘robust’ farm types, where type is determined by an enterprise or combination of enterprises that exceed a threshold of two thirds of total farm output.
+Outputs are standardised to reflect a “normal farm in average conditions” (Defra, 2018).
+For example, Dairy Farms are “holdings on which dairy cows account for more than two thirds of their total Standardised Output (SO)”; Cereal Farms are “holdings on which cereals and combinable crops … account for more than two thirds of the total SO”.
+A Mixed Farm is effectively a farm that does not fit into any of the other FBS categories, as no single or defined combination of enterprises meets the two thirds threshold (Defra, ibid).
+As noted in the introduction, the problem for an individual farm manager is that these farm types may have different characteristics to the farm being managed.
+For example, Mixed Farms in the FBS can be ‘mixed’ in different ways; the ‘mean’ farm may include a wider range of livestock enterprises; whereas the benchmark farm may only contain a subset of these enterprises.
+In contrast, we present results here from an alternative methodology that matches farms to all farms in the comparator group (survey sample) and selects the nearest neighbours in 34 dimensions; the matching procedure includes almost all characteristic enterprises for farms in England, including tenure and geographic proximity.
+Means and other statistics are then calculated specifically for that small "peer set".
 Euclidean, Mahalanobis, and other distance metrics (incl.
 Manhattan Block) were tested.

 RESULTS: